morganmarie317/bellabeat-analysis/README.md

 ### **Share**

 In this analysis, I utilized R programming to create compelling data visualizations that provide insights into the dataset.
 R's robust suite of libraries, such as **ggplot2** for plotting and **dplyr** for data manipulation, allowed me to effectively clean, analyze, and graphically represent the data.
 By leveraging R's capabilities, I was able to transform raw data into meaningful visual narratives that highlight patterns, trends, and correlations.
 These visualizations serve as a powerful tool to communicate findings in a clear and impactful way, making complex data accessible and actionable.
+Please refer to the **script.R** file for the code used in this process.